badging/project-diversity-and-inclusion/resources/diversity-equity-inclusion.md

-# Centering Diversity, Equity, and Inclusion in the <COMMUNITY>
+# Centering Diversity, Equity, and Inclusion in the --COMMUNITY--

 This document demonstrates how we in the <COMMUNITY> are committed to centering diversity, equity, and inclusion in the work that we do.
 The following are four CHAOSS DEI metrics and how we address them in the <COMMUNITY>.